-President Joe Biden may extend the student loan forbearance when it expires on September 31, 2021.
-Education Secretary Miguel Cardona recently said that Biden will look at the data before extending the payment pause.
+President Joe Biden has extended the student loan forbearance to May 1, 2022.
+Education Secretary Miguel Cardona said that Biden will look at the data before extending the payment pause.
 That data will likely include data related to how the economy has bounced back from the pandemic and COVID-19 emergency relief measures.

 Student loans covered by the forbearance period

 Federal student loans directly owned by the U.S. Department of Education are covered by the forbearance period.
 Those loans include:

 Direct Consolidation Loans

 Direct Parent Plus Loans

 However, neither Federal Perkins Loans nor private student loans are covered by the forbearance.

 Contact your student loan servicer or private lender to see if your loans are covered by the mandatory administrative forbearance.

 Federal Family Education Loans in (a) good standing and (b) owned by a guaranty agency are not covered by the federal student loan forbearance.

 But FFEL Program Loans in default are covered.
 FFEL Loans owned by the Department of Education are also covered.